DanielMartinus/Ingress-Auth-1.0/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-When using auto login via device manager add these two permission along with the **Internet** permission to the manifest:
+When using auto login via Device Accounts add these two permission along with the **Internet** permission to the manifest:

 ```Java
 <uses-permission android:name="android.permission.GET_ACCOUNTS" />